Heart of Neolithic Orkney

 Once over the bridge look for a footpath on the righthand side, which runs parallel to the road, along the lochside.
 The field across the road on your left is where the extraordinary Ness of Brodgar excavations were carried out from 2004 until 2024.
 While the site is now covered over and closed, the post-excavation work is set to continue for decades to come.

-Follow the path as it turns right and follows the lochside westwards.
+Follow the path as it turns right and traces the lochside westwards.
 The Ring of Brodgar dominates the horizon ahead, the stones standing sharp against the skyline.
 After following the curve of a small bay look for a bench on a low headland – a fine spot to admire the surrounding landscape or the birdlife of the loch.

 After a further 700m you’ll pass another bench just before the track turns sharply to the right between two fields towards the Ring of Brodgar.
-Head for the left of the stones to pass around the ring in a clockwise direction (anti-clockwise or ‘against the sun’ would probably be considered very bad luck by our forebearers!) using either the outer path or – if it’s open at the time – the inner path.
+Head for the left of the stones to pass around the ring in a clockwise direction (anti-clockwise or ‘against the sun’ would probably be considered very bad luck by our forebears!) using either the outer path or – if it’s open at the time – the inner path.

 Once you’ve explored the Ring look for the Comet Stone, a short stone which stands alone around 100m downhill to the east of the main circle.
 Follow the obvious grassy track past the Comet Stone to reach the public road (this last section can be a little muddy during spells of wet weather).
 Follow the grassy track on the righthand side of the road eastwards for around 500m.